Radicals27/GameOfDeath/README.md

 To use it, a player simply runs the game_of_death.rb file and follows the prompts.
 A typical game lasts about 5 minutes, but can be completed as quickly as 1 minute if so desired.

 ## Features
-* An engaging and comical narrative with some randomised elements that encourage repeat playthroughs in order to discover them all
+* Text-based interactive combat system
 * A comprehensive damage system allowing players and enemies to target specific body parts with unique consequences (having 2 damaged arms means you can no longer punch, for example)
-* Unique battles with unique characters.
-Each enemy has their own personality and quotes/taunts as well as weaknesses and strengths for the player to discover and exploit.
+* Unique battles with unique characters; Each enemy has their own personality and quotes/taunts as well as weaknesses and strengths for the player to discover and exploit.

 ## Outline